Different Types of Flies for Fishing Explained

 2. Mayflies

 Mayflies are insects with wings held in an upright, triangular position.
-Although May is the month in which they first appear in many locations, you can also find them at other times of the year.
+Although May is the month they first appear in many locations, you can also find them at other times of the year.

 Spinner mayflies are adults at the end of their life cycle.
 They have transparent wings and are very active, and their high activity level can be appealing to fish.